-- 108. The Defendants knowingly designed Zantac with the design defect that causes Zantac to form NDMA in the body when ingested, to maximize profits. - 109.
-Zantac is not unavoidably unsafe and the harm was not caused by an unavoidably unsafe aspect of Zantac. - 110.
-Zantac was approved by the FDA in 1983 pursuant to New Drug Application 0180703.
-Following the filing of NDA 0180703, there were numerous other NDAs filed by the Defendants, including, but not limited to, NDA Nos.
-019090 (Glaxo Zantac injection), 019675 (Glaxo Zantac syrup), 020095 (Glaxo Zantac 150 capsule), 020251 (Glaxo Zantac effervescent 150), 021698 (Sanofi Zantac 150), 0200095 (Glaxo Zantac 300 tablet), 020520 (Sanofi Zantac 75 tablet), and 020745 (Sanofi Zantac 75 effervescent).
-In connection with each of these NDAs, the relevant Defendant that filed such NDA could have submitted an alternative or different formulation for Zantac, one in which Zantac wouldn't metabolize into NDMA and other harmful metabolites.
-But, no Defendant did so, instead, continuing to utilize the defective design of ranitidine, which caused the formation of NDMA and other harmful metabolites in the body upon ingestion. - 111.
-Plaintiff ingested Zantac for an approved purpose and experienced cancers as a result of their Zantac use. - 112.
-Had Plaintiff known of the defect in Zantac, she would not have taken Zantac.
-Instead, she would have taken a safer alternative to Zantac that wouldn't expose them to harmful levels of NDMA and other dangerous metabolites.
+108. Defendant knowingly designed the Zantac that it manufactured, marketed, and sold and was aware of Zantac's design defect that causes Zantac to form NDMA in the body when ingested to maximize profits.

+109. Zantac is not unavoidably unsafe and the harm was not caused by an unavoidably unsafe aspect of Zantac.

+110. Zantac was approved by the FDA in 1983 pursuant to New Drug Application 0180703.
+Following the filing of NDA 0180703, there were numerous other NDAs filed, including, but not limited to, NDA Nos.
+019090, 019675, 020095, 020251, 021698, 0200095, 020520, and 020745.
+In connection with each of these NDAs, alternative or different formulations could have been submitted in which Zantac wouldn't metabolize into NDMA and other harmful metabolites.
+Instead, manufacturers, marketers, and sellers of Zantac, including Defendant, continued to utilize the defective design of ranitidine, which caused the formation of NDMA and other harmful metabolites in the body upon ingestion.

+111. Plaintiff ingested Zantac that had been manufactured, marketed, and sold by Defendant for an approved purpose and experienced cancer as a result of Zantac use.

+112. Had Plaintiff known of the defects in Zantac, he would not have taken Zantac.
+Instead, he would have taken a safer alternative to Zantac that wouldn't expose them to harmful levels of NDMA and other dangerous metabolites.

-113. Plaintiff's cancer injuries were directly and proximately caused by Zantac while Plaintiff used Zantac in a reasonably foreseeable manner which recovery is sought.
+113. Plaintiff's cancer injuries were directly and proximately caused by Zantac and its defects while Plaintiff used Zantac in a reasonably foreseeable manner for which recovery is sought.